-For the second part of this series, I’m relying on a project hosted on codeplex which can be found by the name TSQL Code Smells Finder.
-The solution consists out of 3 files (one PowerShell script, a text file containing a list with possible errors and a whitelist file) and build within PowerShell, therefore it’s not that complicated to extend the solution later.
+For the second part of this series, I’m relying on a TSQL Code Smells Finder hosted on Codeplex.
+The solution consists out of 3 files (one PowerShell script, a text file containing a list with possible errors and a whitelist file) and build within PowerShell.

 Note: The TSQL Code Smells Finder project can be downloaded from the following location: https://tsqlsmells.codeplex.com/.